How to apply for the ECTEG courses materials?

 • OSCE, UNODC, Council of Europe, CEPOL, Europol, OLAF, Eurojust, European Defence Agency, Frontex, Interpol.

-How to apply ?
+How to apply?

-• Clear identification of the organisation, including address and contact information such as e-mail and phone number.
+• Clear identification of the organisation, including address and contact information (such as e-mail and phone number).

 • Name of the module the application is issued for.

-• How many teacher and/or trainers will be involved.
+• Number of teachers and/or trainers involved.

-The applicants have to agree with the following conditions:
+Applicants must agree with the following conditions:

 • The requests for using materials need to be put forward at least four weeks in advance and no more than 12 months before the first planned training activity.
-Periods may not exceed 24 months and start within the 12 months after the application.
+Periods may not exceed 24 months and must start within the 12 months after the application.

 • The application is valid for the organisation of a single course module for the specified period.
 However, the training can include several sessions (each session representing a whole training of participants).
-In case of a course involving several ECTEG modules, a clear curriculum listing of involved modules demonstrating the identified needs will be provided.
+In case of a course involving several ECTEG modules, a clear curriculum listing of involved modules demonstrating the identified needs shall be provided.

-• The training of the law enforcement personnel facilitated by the release of the Training Materials shall be delivered on a “non-profit basis”, where no commercial profit is gained by the provider of the Training Materials, except for covering expenses necessitated by the delivery of the Training Materials.
-Typical expenses include room rental, equipment rental, productions of course materials, the production/supply of student resources, fees payable to trainers for the delivery of the course, expenses necessarily incurred by trainers in attending courses, approved fees and expenses incurred by students in attending courses.
+• The training of the law enforcement personnel facilitated by the release of the training materials shall be delivered on a “non-profit basis”: no commercial profit is gained by the provider of the training materials, except for covering expenses needed for the delivery of the training materials (typical expenses include room rental, equipment rental, production of course materials, the production/supply of student resources, fees payable to trainers for the delivery of the course, expenses necessarily incurred by trainers in attending courses, approved fees and expenses incurred by students in attending courses).

 • The course manager will be responsible for implementing any recommendations from the course training manual about classroom installation and configuration, how network configuration and computer settings are applied, and to provide the number of advised trainers.